visgl/deck.gl/docs/api-reference/aggregation-layers/heatmap-layer.md

 * Default: `1`

 Method called to retrieve weight of each point.
 By default each point will use a weight of `1`.

+## Limitations

+The `HeatmapLayer` performs aggregation on the GPU.
+It requires the WebGL context to support rendering to a float texture.
+This feature is generally supported in evergreen desktop browsers, but not iOS Safari.
+On iOS, the layer falls back to a low-precision mode.

 ## Source